 Right after 1993, Carlà decides to change the social denomination of Simulmondo to Multi Srl, for reasons probably related to most of the employees leaving.
-Massimiliano Calamai, graphic designer, who left in 1994, comments on the state of things back then: “what struck me the most, especially when I later created my own software house, is how well organized Simulmondo was.
-It was a huge company that could count on so many people, that it could have easily become the biggest software house in the world!
-It was even bigger than Electronic arts in 1993!
+Massimiliano Calamai, a graphic designer, who left in 1994, comments on the state of things back then: “what struck me the most, especially when I later created my own software house (Light Shock software – ed’s note), is how well organized Simulmondo was.
+It was a huge company that could count on so many people, it could have easily become the biggest software house in the world!
+It was even bigger than Electronic Arts in 1993!
 It saddened me to see everything lost and scattered to the four winds, really, what a shame”.

 Between 1994 and 1995, with Sony and Nintendo consoles slowly eating up what was previously the Amiga and PC market share, the company seems stuck in limbo.
 Carlà doesn’t seem to have really caught on the potential for this new market segment, even though, recalls Cangini, he never opposed the idea of developing titles for Sony and Nintendo.
-Croci remembers when the patron of Simulmondo was offered to receive the expensive development kit for PlayStation from publisher C.T.O., he realized that development for new console was a bet that he couldn’t afford to take, so he ended up declining the offer.
+Croci remembers when the patron of Simulmondo was offered to receive the expensive development kit for PlayStation from publisher C.T.O., he ended up declining the offer since, apparently, he realized that development for the new console was a bet that the company could not afford to take.
 Still, in a recent 2015 interview, Carlà said he didn’t want to make games for consoles because “I don’t like the idea to work under other people’s approval”.

-Mosè Il Profeta della Libertà (Moses: the prophet of freedom), released in 1996, was designed as a mix of edutainment and point’n’click adventure game, apparently sprawling almost 70 hours of gameplay (again, according to the CEO), with full italian dubbing and a classical orchestrated soundtrack.
-Reading the journalist’s bright eyed recollection of that project, it almost sounds like an interactive version of a kolossal movie: an idea definitely appropriate for his original juxtaposition of Simulmondo with early Italian cinema.
+Mosè Il Profeta della Libertà (Moses: the prophet of freedom), released in 1996, was designed as a mix of edutainment and point’n’click adventure game, apparently sprawling almost 70 hours of gameplay (again, according to the CEO), with full Italian dubbing and a classical orchestrated soundtrack.
+Reading the journalist’s bright-eyed recollection of that project, it almost sounds like an interactive version of a colossal movie: an idea definitely appropriate for his original juxtaposition of Simulmondo with early Italian cinema.

 Riccardo Cangini quickly brings us back down to Earth: